MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps-getting-you-started.md

 ### Create your sandbox environment

 You have 3 options to work develop against the current version of Microsoft Dynamics 365 Business Central.
-- If your add-on is lightweight, it might be sufficient to use a [sandbox environment](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-get-started)
+- If your add-on is lightweight, it might be sufficient to use a [sandbox environment](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-get-started).
-- If you want to setup a Docker-based development environment on Azure, you can [use](https://aka.ms/BCSandboxAzure)
+- If you want to setup a Docker-based development environment on Azure, you can use [Business Central Azure Sandbox](https://aka.ms/BCSandboxAzure).
-- If you want to setup a local Docker-based developer environment, you can download a PowerShell script available [here](https://aka.ms/BCSandboxLocal)
+- If you want to setup a local Docker-based developer environment, you can download a PowerShell script available [here](https://aka.ms/BCSandboxLocal).

 ## The “Ready to Go” program